-- The Affordable Rental Unit Survey ("ARUS"); - The Affordability Risk Index ("ARI"); and
+- The Affordable Rental Unit Survey ("ARUS");

+- The Affordability Risk Index ("ARI"); and

-Revitalization Impact Areas ("RIAs").
+- Revitalization Impact Areas ("RIAs").

 Market data and indicators are reviewed for every Project based on the census tracts that are included within their PMA(s), as described in Section VI.E.i.
-The 2024-2025 PPA Review Parameters fully describe the Authority's market review metrics and evaluation methodology.
+The most current PPA Review Parameters, available on the Website, fully describe the Authority's market review metrics and evaluation methodology.